Change Up Jalapeño Poppers By Swapping The Main Ingredient

 Pepperoncinis give poppers a tangy twist

-Just like with jalapeño poppers, you can use cream cheese, cheddar, or a combination of the two to fill your pepperoncini halves.
-However, you can also mix it up and add in some flavored cream cheese (like onion and chive), pepperjack, feta, gouda, or even Greek yogurt.
-To step up your game even more, try adding diced meat like salami, prosciutto, pepperoni, or bacon, or some diced veggies like bell pepper or onion — and don't forget to season the mixture with a little salt, pepper, garlic powder, or onion powder.
+Just like with jalapeño poppers, you can use cream cheese, cheddar, or a combination of the two to fill your pepperoncini halves, just like we do in our Broiled Jalapeño Poppers recipe.
+You can also mix it up and add in some flavored cream cheese (like onion and chive), pepperjack, feta, gouda, or even Greek yogurt.
+To step up your game even more, try adding diced meat like salami, prosciutto, pepperoni (we're also partial to bacon), or some diced veggies like bell pepper or onion — and don't forget to season the mixture with a little salt, pepper, garlic powder, or onion powder.

-Since pepperoncinis typically come pickled in a jar, make sure you drain and thoroughly pat your peppers dry before slicing them open — after all, we want them crispy, not soggy.
+One tip to keep in mind: Since pepperoncinis typically come pickled in a jar, make sure you drain and thoroughly pat your peppers dry before slicing them open.
+After all, you want them crispy, not soggy, when you take that first bite.
 If you're having trouble slicing the delicate peppers in half without cutting all the way through, you can also try making a slit and piping your filling in the middle.
-Once your pepperoncinis are stuffed, you can top them with nothing at all or classic breadcrumbs — but for even more flavor, try crushed hot Cheetos or bacon bits.
+Once your pepperoncinis are stuffed, you can top things off with a sprinkling of breadcrumbs — our Air Fryer Jalapeño Poppers recipe adds a crunchy bite with panko.
+And for even more flavor, try crushed hot Cheetos or bacon bits.